harish2704/html-scrapper/README.md

 ## Collection Fn

-Fn contains some usefull data extraction functions that can be used as $fn. available functions:
+Fn contains some usefull data extraction functions that can be used as $fn.

+Available functions:

+1. text
-    1. text => trimmed text content
+    * trimmed text content
+2. link
-    2. link => href attribute
+    * href attribute
+3. data
-    3. data => data-name=value is returned as {name: value}
+    * data-name=value is returned as {name: value}
+4. classes
-    4. classes => class attribute
+    * class attribute
+5. asInt
-    5. asInt => text is parsed as integer. all comas are removed
+    * text is parsed as integer. all comas are removed
+6. asFloat
-    6. asFloat same as asInt but casts to Float.
+    * same as asInt but casts to Float.

 ## Class Source

 ## Class Extractor

 ## Class Fetcher

 Documentation is not yet done. see source code for undocumented features..